A little bit about me:

 Hi!
 My name is Mrs. Osborn.

-I am the mother of two super grown children and have been married to my High School sweetheart for 33 years.
-I am a violinist with the Mesquite Symphony Orchestra and teach 9th grade Pre-AP World Geography, 10th grade AP World History, and History in Film at Rowlett High School.
+I am the mother of two super grown children.
+I lost my husband suddenly in June 2018.
+Together since high school, we were married for 39 years.
+I am a violinist with the Mesquite Symphony Orchestra and teach AP World History, AP Art History, and History in Film at Rowlett High School.

 FAVORTIE MOVIES (alphabetical order):